Regardless of your organization's ability to develop quickly (as discussed in my last post

 Two key concepts here:

 (1) Deliverables and deadlines are inexorably linked.
-Part of what defined a deliverable is that it must
+Part of what defines a deliverable is that it must

 be received by a particular date (i.e. deadline).